rsdoiel/antenna/science_and_technology.md

 date: 2025-01-07, updated: 2025-01-07, from: The Register (UK I.T.
 News)

-<h4>Nation&#39;s dominant broadband plumber wins ahead of altnets</h4> <p>The UK government has signed contracts with BT Group&#39;s Openreach worth upwards of £289 million ($363 million) for the further build-out of fiber infrastructure to serve more rural areas as part of Project Gigabit.…</p>
+<h4>Nation&#39;s dominant broadband plumber wins ahead of altnets</h4> <p><strong>Updated</strong>  The UK government has signed contracts with BT Group&#39;s Openreach worth upwards of £289 million ($363 million) for the further build-out of fiber infrastructure to serve more rural areas as part of Project Gigabit.…</p>

 <br>